mishina2228/youtube-api-trial/README.md

 ### Notify when Resque job failed

-If a Resque job fails, a notification is sent by email.
+If a Resque job fails, a notification email will be sent.
 Please fill in the settings of email to config/mail.yml .
 The following is an example when sending from Gmail: